The Admission Decision

 First-Year: Regular Decision (Fall & Spring)

-Admission decisions will be communicated beginning in early March for fall applicants and by mid-December for spring applicants.
+Admission decision notifications will be communicated by the end of March for fall applicants and by mid-December for spring applicants.
 There are three possible decisions for RD applicants:

 Admission decisions will be communicated once the application file is complete and has been reviewed by the Admissions Committee.
 Students may be offered admission for the upcoming term, contingent on successful completion of their current coursework (if applicable).